 How to Make Nama Chocolate (Royce' Copycat Recipe)

 This Japanese sweet is characterized as having a soft and silky texture when you bite into it.
-Compared to ordinary chocolate, nama chocolate instantly melts in your mouth when you take a bite, allowing for a more rich chocolate taste to spread.
-Nama chocolate has become a popular sweet among many Japanese, regardless of age or gender.
+Compared to ordinary chocolate, nama chocolate instantly melts in your mouth when you take a bite, allowing for a richer chocolate taste to spread.
+Nama chocolate has become a popular sweet among many Japanese people, regardless of age or gender.

-You may be familiar with nama chocolate if you’ve ever heard of or have tried Royce’ nama chocolate, a famous chocolatier from Hokkaido.
-Royce’ is famous for producing various flavors of nama chocolate, including classic chocolate, matcha green tea, fruity chocolates, and even varieties flavored with liquor.
+You may be familiar with nama chocolate if you’ve ever heard of or tried Royce’ nama chocolate, produced by a famous chocolatier from Hokkaido.
+Royce' is famous for producing various flavors of nama chocolate, including classic chocolate, matcha green tea, fruity chocolates, and even varieties flavored with liquor.

-Nama chocolate is a popular treat to make for Valentine's day when it is customary for women to give chocolate to men in Japan.
-It is a popular gift option because it can be easily made at home with only a few ingredients.
-High-end department stores and Japanese chocolatiers also sell their own versions of nama chocolate using specialty ingredients to make delicious products.
+Nama chocolate is a popular treat to make for Valentine's Day when it is customary for women to give chocolate to men in Japan.
+It is a popular gift option because it can be easily made at home with just a few ingredients.
+High-end department stores and Japanese chocolatiers also sell their versions of this treat, using specialty ingredients to create delicious products.

-As mentioned, you can easily make nama chocolate at home with only a few ingredients!
-If you’re looking for a Valentine’s Day chocolate recipe to make for that special someone, your friends, or family, (or even just to treat yourself!) then nama chocolate is the perfect recipe.
+If you're looking for a Valentine’s Day chocolate recipe to make for your special someone, friends, or family (or even just to treat yourself!), then nama chocolate is the perfect recipe.

 Overview